jarrydviljoen/Weather_Dashboard/README.md

 ## Features

-- **Current Weather Display**: Real-time data on temperature, humidity, wind speed, and conditions.
+- **Current Weather Display**: Real-time data on temperature and conditions.
-- **5-Day Weather Forecast**: 5-day forecast at 3-hour intervals, displayed as cards for easy viewing.
+- **5-Day Weather Forecast**: 5-day forecast, displayed as cards for easy viewing.
 - **Data Visualization**: Temperature trends and precipitation probability charts using Chart.js.
 - **Responsive Design**: Adapts to various screen sizes, providing a smooth experience on both desktop and mobile.